rickypc/selenium-page-object-generator/README.md

 $ gulp
 ```

-The `/dist` folder will contain ready to distribute packages.
+The `/dist` folder will contain distribution ready packages.

 Dependencies
 -